Frost seeding legumes

 Before frost seeding legumes, it’s a good idea to make sure that your soil has proper pH and soil fertility levels.
 As with any species, seedlings of legumes will require adequate levels of phosphorus and potassium for early growth.
 Conducting a soil test and taking corrective measures before legume establishment can increase frost seeding success.

-Writer: Andy Luke
+Writer: Andrew Luke

 Use Tab key to loop through the section bellow.
 Press Enter or Space to enter content for each tab button.
 Press Esc key to exit and to go to the next section at any time.